antoninadert/proto-starter/README.md

 `PROTIP:` If Meteor's builder gets stuck in the process, you can try to press Ctrl+C to abort some (sometime invisible) tasks and resume installation.
 Pressing Ctrl+C twice will abort the run.
 If you do that, type `meteor` again or just press up arrow.
 `another PROTIP:` try `ls` to list the files in your current folder and `cd ..` to go up in the folder hierarchy.
+`another PROTIP:` Windows is shit for developing Meteor but it works.
+Mac recommended.